Strike by Avianca's Colombian pilots is illegal, tribunal says

-BOGOTA, Oct 6 (Reuters) - A Colombian tribunal on Friday declared illegal a strike by the majority of Avianca Holdings SA’s local pilots, a decision that may hasten the end of nearly three weeks of travel headaches for thousands of passengers.
+BOGOTA (Reuters) - A Colombian tribunal on Friday declared illegal a strike by the majority of Avianca Holdings SA’s AVT_p.CN local pilots, a decision that may hasten the end of nearly three weeks of travel headaches for thousands of passengers.

 Pilots from the Colombian Association of Civil Aviators, or ACDAC, began the walkout on Sept.
 20 and are demanding salary and benefits changes they say will put them on par with the airline’s pilots in other countries.
 More than 700 of the company’s 1,300 Colombian pilots voted to strike.